What Is A Mental Health Counselor, And How Can They Help You?

 What is a mental health counselor?

-Mental counselors work with many different types of groups or individuals.
-They might specialize in the area of youth services.
+Like other licensed mental health professionals, counselors work with many different types of groups or individuals.
+They might specialize in the area of youth services or social services.
 They may work with combat veterans, the elderly, or cancer patients.
+They might host support groups.
 They might focus on those who have been through different traumas or are coping with addiction.

 What leads someone to become a mental health counselor?

-Since there are so many individuals who struggle with mental health in various ways, it's not uncommon for mental health counselors to have a personal connection to this field.
-Maybe they had a parent, a sibling, or a close friend who experienced anxiety, depression, or had a problem with drug use.
+Since many people have personal experiences with mental illnesses or other mental health challenges, it's not uncommon for talk therapists to have a personal connection to this field.
+Maybe they had a parent, a sibling, or a close friend who experienced anxiety, depression, or had a problem with substance use.
 It could also be that they simply find the work to be interesting.
 Regardless of whether there were personal reasons involved in this critical career decision, you can expect mental health counselors to be compassionate, caring people.

 Typical degree requirements for mental health counselors